github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

    * - ``version``
      - ``0.0.0``
      - All packs
-     - A version number for this CodeQL pack.
+     - A version range for this CodeQL pack.
 This must be a valid semantic version that meets the `SemVer v2.0.0 specification <https://semver.org/spec/v2.0.0.html>`__.
    * - ``dependencies``
      - ``codeql/javascript-all: ^1.2.3``
      - Optional
-     - The names of any CodeQL packs that this pack depends on, as a sequence.
+     - The names and version ranges of any CodeQL packs that this pack depends on, as a mapping.
 This gives the pack access to any libraries, database schema, and query suites defined in the dependency.
-Optionally a version for the dependency is specified.
+For more information, see `SemVer ranges <https://docs.npmjs.com/cli/v6/using-npm/semver#ranges>`__ in the NPM documentation.
    * - ``suites``
      - ``octo-org-query-suites``
      - Optional